Oklahoma Law Enforcement Memorial

 Chief Lucky Miller and Mannford Detective Michael Nealey, 49, were in Pensacola Beach, Florida the weekend of November 9, 2019, to attend a conference on death scene investigations starting Monday.

-About 9:50 p.m.
+At about 9:50 p.m.
 Sunday, November 10th police were called to the hotel room of Chief Lucky Miller and Detective Michael Nealey at the Hilton Hotel in Pensacola Beach after hotel security had received complaints of a loud disturbance in their room earlier.
 Escambia County Sheriff’s Office deputies responded to the call.
-Deputies found Chief Lucky Miller dead with his face beaten and his eyes swollen.
+Deputies found Chief Lucky Miller dead with his face severely beaten and other injuries.
 Detective Michael Nealey was found lying across the room from Chief Miller mumbling, his right hand swollen and red.
-Detective Michael Nealey was charged with second degree murder.

 Chief Lucky Miller was survived by his wife Amber and their children, sons Kale, 18, Logan, 16, and daughter Carly, 10.